 The pain of IBS and constipation often is relieved temporarily by bowel movements and may be associated with changes in bowel habit.

 Pain due to obstruction of the stomach or upper small intestine may be relieved temporarily by vomiting which reduces the distention that is caused by the obstruction.

-Eating or taking antacids may temporarily relieve the pain of ulcers of the stomach or duodenum because both food and antacids neutralize (counter) the acid that is responsible for irritating the ulcers and causing the pain.
+Eating or taking antacids may temporarily relieve the pain of ulcers of the stomach or duodenum because both food and antacids neutralize the acid that is responsible for irritating the ulcers and causing the pain.

-Other associated symptoms that accompany abdominal pain may suggest the
+Other associated symptoms that accompany abdominal pain may suggest the following:

-fever suggests inflammation or infection.
+The presence of fever suggests inflammation or infection.